cdleong/cdleong.github.io/_posts/2020-12-30-translating-a-low-resource-language-hani.md

 It is, however, easily usable in NLP libraries, for example via the NLTK's "udhr2" corpus, or [Hugging Face Datasets](https://huggingface.co/datasets/udhr).
 Alternatively they can be simply [downloaded directly from the UDHR In Unicode project](https://unicode.org/udhr/index.html)

 ### 51 Hani stories
-The largest and best data source I found was "51 Hani Stories", by Bai Bipo and Paul Lewis, which is available from Amazon [here](https://smile.amazon.com/Hani-Stories-Paul-Bibo-Lewis/dp/9744800151/).
+The largest and best data source I found was "51 Hani Stories", by Bai Bibo and Paul Lewis, which is available from Amazon [here](https://smile.amazon.com/Hani-Stories-Paul-Bibo-Lewis/dp/9744800151/).
 I managed to get a digital copy from a private source.

 A quick note on Bai Bibo: Following the Chinese convention, the surname is written first: Bai.
 Also, it is apparently the case that his Hani name is Piubo, of which "Bibo" is a Chinese transliteration.

 This was the data source I used for my first iteration of the Hani NMT model.

 ### Hani-English, English-Hani dictionary
 Also highly helpful has been an electronic copy of the Hani-English, English-Hani dictionary.
 I managed to pick up a copy on Amazon [here](https://www.amazon.com/Hani-English-English-Hani-Dictionary-Lewis/dp/0710305648).
 Using the Kindle for PC app, this is fully searchable and very useful for checking individual words.
-This is also by Paul Lewis and Bai Bipo.
+This is also by Paul Lewis and Bai Bibo.

 ## Other Hani Resources
 * [Wikipedia article](https://en.wikipedia.org/wiki/Hani_language)